-There have been ongoing discussions of the role that townships and township trustees play in Iowa's governmental system.
+There have been ongoing discussions of the role that townships and township trustees play in lowa's governmental system.
 It is important for local government to be as efficient and streamlined as possible.
-County officials realize that townships deliver needed services to Iowa's rural citizens, a fact often overlooked by critics.
+County officials realize that townships deliver needed services to lowa's rural citizens, a fact often overlooked by critics.
 Therefore, any discussion of eliminating township government should include representatives of counties, including auditors, and other units of local government.
+One solution is to fund an interim committee of legislators, county officials, and township officials to study the duties and responsibilities of township officials and determine if there is a more efficient and uniform method to accomplish the same tasks.